fleming79/ipykernel/CONTRIBUTING.md

 ## Running tests with coverage

-We are aiming for 100% code coverage.
-Any new code should have meaningful tests added to ensure reliability.
+We are aiming for 100% code coverage on CI (Linux).
+Any new code should also update tests to maintain coverage.

 ```shell
 pytest -vv --cov